-In recognition of our faculty, the OSR offers, annually, the Faculty Research and Creative Activities (RCA) Mentor Award.
-Contingent on the availability of funding, this award recognizes the contributions, within the previous two years, of up to five faculty (one per college), whose mentoring is considered exemplary.
-Each Faculty RCA Mentor Award recipient will receive $2,000 in professional development funds.
-The application review committee will evaluate faculty’s contributions to student success and evidence of their mentorship to students in research and creative activities within the previous two academic years.
+In recognition of our faculty, the OSR has created the Faculty Research and Creative Activities (RCA) Mentor Award.
+The award will annually recognize the contributions, within the previous two years, of up to five faculty (one per college), whose mentoring is considered exemplary.
+Each Faculty RCA Mentor Award recipient will be recognized during the OSR Recognition Reception on April 18th, 2024.
+The application review committee will evaluate the faculty’s contributions to student success and evidence of their mentorship to students in research and creative activities within the previous two academic years.

-Mentorship of both graduate and undergraduate students is a broad concept involving all stages of the student educational cycle and vital to the long-term success of CSUSB students.
-Facets of the Faculty RCA Mentor Award include contributions within the previous two years to students’ recruitment, retention, graduation, development of students’ research and creative activities, critical thinking, professional skills, career advice and placement, and contributions to a climate which supports a diverse student population.
+Mentorship of both graduate and undergraduate students is a broad concept involving all stages of the student educational cycle.
+Facets of the Faculty RCA Mentor Award include contributions within the previous two years to students’ recruitment, retention, graduation, development of students’ research and creative activities, critical thinking, professional skills, career advice and placement, and contributions to a climate that supports a diverse student population.

 - The nominee- must be a full-time tenured or tenure-track faculty member who has been a faculty member at CSUSB for at least two consecutive years.